 What are the basic protections shield laws can provide?

-However, by expanding shield laws to cover telemedicine for patients who cannot or choose not to travel to New York, telemedicine shield laws help patients to have direct contact with licensed medical providers offering affordable, confirmed FDA-approved medications in a timely manner and not subject to investigations within New York.
+Telemedicine shield laws unfortunately will not provide direct legal protection for patients in states where abortion is banned or criminalized.
+However, by expanding shield laws to cover telemedicine for patients who cannot or choose not to travel to states providing abortion care, telemedicine shield laws help patients to have direct contact with licensed medical providers offering affordable, confirmed FDA-approved medications in a timely manner and not subject to investigations within the shield state.
 Treating patients through telemedicine to restricted states can significantly reduce the cost and burden of travel to individuals, and for abortion funds and supportive states.

 2) investigation or inquiry from out-of-state officials, including out-of-state subpoenas, deposition notices, summons and others mechanisms or

-The proposed telemedicine shield laws have been well researched and designed to not create conflicts with federal or constitutional law.
+Telemedicine shield laws have been well researched and designed to not create conflicts with federal or constitutional law.
 These shield laws stand on firm constitutional ground.
 They do not create conflicts with federal extradition laws nor with the Constitution’s full faith and credit doctrine.
 Shield laws also comply with existing civil law procedures between states.

 What happens if medication abortion (mifepristone) is taken off the market?